VanessaHanna05/The-Location-Based-Calendar/README.md

 ## Note
-The application can be directly executed [here](interactivereminder.github.io/home/)# The-Location-Based-Calendar
+The application can be directly executed [here](interactivereminder.github.io/home/)